MontFerret/ferret/README.md

 ### Show me some code
 The following example demonstrates the use of dynamic pages.
 We load the main Google Search page, type a search criteria into the input box, and then click the search button.
-The click action triggers a redirect, so we wait until the the page we were redirected to finishes loading.
+The click action triggers a redirect, so we wait until the page we were redirected to finishes loading.
 Once the results page is loaded, we iterate over all elements in the search results and assign output to a variable.

 ```aql